 About This Project

 Did materialism ever completely explain reality?
-Was it ever a majority view?
-Even among scientists?
-Philosophers?
+For much of the twentieth century many people believed it would.
 Of course today, materialism is somewhat of a misnomer.
 Particles have largely been supplanted—or at least demoted—by fields or more abstract concepts.
 The more modern term is reductionism, but the idea is the same: that the whole is nothing more than the sum of its parts.
 Whatever the label, it seems that view no longer commands the confidence it once did.
 There’s a quiet reassessment underway in multiple domains.

 Welcome to Mechanized Hum.

-A note on process: We use AI to stress-test arguments, surface sources, refine wording, and occasionally generate visuals.
-The reasoning, synthesis, and judgments remain our own.
+A note on process: We use AI as a research and editorial tool.
+The arguments and conclusions remain our own.

 Why subscribe?